Azure/azure-quickstart-templates/spark-2.0-on-suse/README.md

 ## Solution overview and deployed resources

 This template deploys a **spark-2.0-on-suse** infrastructure.
-The **spark-2.0-on-suse** is a Spark 2.0 environment based on Spark Standalone Cluster Manager; the templte setup 1 master node and N worker nodes installing and configuring spark.
+The **spark-2.0-on-suse** is a Spark 2.0 environment based on Spark Standalone Cluster Manager; the template setup 1 master node and N worker nodes installing and configuring spark.
+Spark Master is accessible using a dedicated public IP (resource **sparkMasterPublicIP**): from here you can connect via **spark-shell** or **spark-submit**
-Details about installation are available on all the nodes under /tmp/ director
+Details about installation are available on all the nodes under /tmp/ directory.

 The following resources are deployed as part of the solution